grahambates/uae-dap/README.md

 Adapted from @prb28's [vscode-amiga-assembly](https://github.com/prb28/vscode-amiga-assembly) extension,
 to create stand-alone adapter for use with other editors that support Debug Adapter Protocol.

-Needs @prb28's patched FS-UAE and [Capstone](https://www.capstone-engine.org/) cstool executables.
-You can download these as [prebuilt binaries](https://github.com/prb28/vscode-amiga-assembly-binaries).
+Needs @prb28's patched FS-UAE.
+You can download this as a [prebuilt binary](https://github.com/prb28/vscode-amiga-assembly-binaries).

 ## Installation